 On an annual basis, each utility in Ontario is assigned an efficiency ranking based on its performance.
 To determine a ranking, electrical distributors are divided into five groups based on the magnitude of the difference between their actual costs and predicted costs.
-For 2018, WDI place in Cohort I, in terms of efficiency.
+For 2019, WDI place in Cohort I, in terms of efficiency.
 Cohort I is considered excellent and is defined as having actual costs less than 25% of predicted costs.
-Overall our ranking was the same as last year and we are the second most efficient utility in the province.
-WDI goal is to maintain our position within this group for 2019.
+Overall, our ranking was the same as last year and we are the fourth most efficient utility in the province.
+WDI goal is to remain in Cohort I.